Stephen-Zhong1/nightreign-relic-reroller/USER_GUIDE.md

   <img width="548" height="159" alt="image" src="https://github.com/user-attachments/assets/fd73b46d-785a-43ad-b275-ffade8edac7e" />
 </p>

-If a relic contains any of the selected curses, it will be marked as invalid.
+If a relic contains any of the selected curses, it will be marked as invalid, even if it otherwise satisfies all relic effects.

 ## Settings